James Buchanan: Historical reputation

-Though Buchanan predicted that "history will vindicate my memory," historians have criticized Buchanan for his unwillingness or inability to act in the face of secession.
+Although Buchanan predicted that "history will vindicate my memory," historians have criticized Buchanan for his unwillingness or inability to act in the face of secession.
 Historical rankings of presidents of the United States without exception place Buchanan among the least successful presidents.
-When scholars are surveyed, he ranks at or near the bottom in terms of vision/agenda-setting, domestic leadership, foreign policy leadership, moral authority, and positive historical significance of their legacy.
+When scholars are surveyed, he ranks at or near the bottom in terms of vision/agenda-setting, domestic leadership, foreign policy leadership, and moral authority.
 According to surveys taken by American scholars and political scientists between 1948 and 1982, Buchanan ranks every time among the worst presidents of the United States, alongside Warren G. Harding, Millard Fillmore, and Richard Nixon.

-Buchanan biographer Philip S. Klein focused in 1962, during the Civil Rights movement, upon challenges Buchanan faced:

-Buchanan assumed leadership ... when an unprecedented wave of angry passion was sweeping over the nation.
-That he held the hostile sections in check during these revolutionary times was in itself a remarkable achievement.
-His weaknesses in the stormy years of his presidency were magnified by enraged partisans of the North and South.
-His many talents, which in a quieter era might have gained for him a place among the great presidents, were quickly overshadowed by the cataclysmic events of civil war and by the towering Abraham Lincoln.

-Biographer Jean Baker is less charitable to Buchanan, saying in 2004 he was not indecisive or inactive.
+During the civil rights movement in 1962, Klein wrote that Buchanan's "many talents, which in a quieter era might have gained for him a place among the great presidents, were quickly overshadowed by the cataclysmic events of civil war and by the towering Abraham Lincoln".
+Biographer Jean Baker is more critical of him, saying in 2004 he was not indecisive or inactive.
 She wrote:

 Buchanan's failing during the crisis over the Union was not inactivity, but rather his partiality for the South, a favoritism that bordered on disloyalty in an officer pledged to defend all the United States.
 He was that most dangerous of chief executives, a stubborn, mistaken ideologue whose principles held no room for compromise.
 His experience in government had only rendered him too self-confident to consider other views.
 In his betrayal of the national trust, Buchanan came closer to committing treason than any other president in American history.

-Other historians, such as Robert May, argued that his politics were "anything but pro-slavery".
-Nevertheless, a very negative view is to be found in Michael Birkner's works about Buchanan.
+Michael Birkner's works about Buchanan contain a very negative view.
 For Lori Cox Han, he ranks among scholars "as either the worst president in [American] history or as part of a lowest ranking failure category".
+Civil War historian Bruce Catton wrote that "the whole point of the Buchanan cabinet was that, like the President himself, it was qualified to do nothing of any consequence with great dignity".
+He counts Buchanan's success at preventing Stephen A. Douglas from being the 1860 presidential candidate of a united Democratic Party as being his only deed of consequence.